SophieAu/imperial-splendour-site/data/content/posts/2020-05-09-may-20-developers-blog.md

 date: 2020-05-09T19:02:56.255Z
 author:
   - QHH
-excerpt: Here we would like to present you our latest work.
+excerpt: Here we would like to present our latest work on the route to the 1.2 Northern Wars update.
 ---
 <center>